fbpx

-The ship, the “Adventure” has a considerable amount of stability, designed with the safety and comfort of the passengers in mind.
+The ship, has a considerable amount of stability, designed with the ultimate in safety and comfort of the passengers in mind.
 In addition to this stability, in the event of bad weather, we simply avoid and do not venture into it.
 We have backup plans for alternative destinations and activities.
 However, if you suffer with motion sickness we recommend “sea bands” which are an elastic material band that sit on the pressure points of the wrists.
 Your second alternative is to use Gravol.
 Please check with your doctor if you have any further concerns.
 We have never had a guest whose trip was ruined by seasickness.

 During the months of February to July the average temperature in the Sea of Cortez ranges from 20 – 38º Celsius (68 – 100ºF), getting progressively warmer into the year.
 The days can become quite warm and in the evenings, the temperature is much cooler and may require a sweatshirt or light jacket.